Edition for Web Developers — Last Updated 29 October 2024

 These attributes return the natural dimensions of the video, or 0 if the dimensions are not known.

-The video element supports dimension attributes.
+element supports dimension attributes.

 This example shows how to detect when a video has failed to play correctly:

-function failed(e) {
+function failed( e) {

 // video playback failed - show a message saying why

-alert('You aborted the video playback.');
+alert( 'You aborted the video playback.' );

-alert('A network error caused the video download to fail part-way.');
+alert( 'A network error caused the video download to fail part-way.' );

-alert('The video playback was aborted due to a corruption problem or because the video used features your browser did not support.');
+alert( 'The video playback was aborted due to a corruption problem or because the video used features your browser did not support.' );

-alert('The video could not be loaded, either because the server or network failed or because the format is not supported.');
+alert( 'The video could not be loaded, either because the server or network failed or because the format is not supported.' );

 }